 A great way to see the Greek island of Santorini is to rent a quad bike!
-There are several things to keep in mind though and in this post I share my observations from my ATV rental experience!
+There are several things to keep in mind though and in this post I share my observations from my experience with renting an ATV in Santorini!

 My observations on Greek roads

 First things first, the most important thing to consider is your confidence of driving on unknown roads.
 In Santorini they drive on the right hand side of the road and the speed limits are posted in kilometres per hour.